Sphenodraco: Classification

 In their phylogenetic analyses (most parsimonious tree, implied weighting), Beccari and colleagues (2025) recovered Sphenodraco as a member of the rhynchocephalian clade Neosphenodontia, as the sister taxon to Kallimodon spp. in a clade also including Homoeosaurus spp.
 These results are displayed in the simplified cladogram below:

+In a 2026 description of the axial skeleton of the modern tuatara (Sphenodon punctatus), Beccari and colleagues incorporated 16 new phylogenetic characters into their previous dataset based on their observations of this anatomical region.
+As in their 2025 analysis, Sphenodraco was recovered in a clade also containing Kallimodon and Homoeosaurus, in addition to SNSB-BSPG 1993 XVIII 3, an unnamed specimen from the Brunn locality of the Solnhofen Archipelago.